rodolfodpk/go-crablet/docs/reading-events.md

 # Reading Events

-go-crablet provides a streaming interface for reading events that is both memory-efficient and DCB-compliant.
+go-crablet provides a streaming interface for reading events that is both memory-efficient and inspired by the DCB pattern.
 Instead of loading all events into memory at once, events are streamed directly from PostgreSQL and processed one at a time.

 ## EventIterator Interface